Top 5 Free Ways to Transfer Google Drive to Another Account

 These are the most common reasons to transfer files from one Google Drive account to another.
 Now, let’s see how to transfer google drive to another account.

-How to move google drive to another account easily?
-Don’t worry, there are 4 ways to transfer Google Drive files to another account.
+How to move Google Drive to another account easily?
+Don’t worry, there are 5 ways to transfer Google Drive files to another account so you can share Google Drive folder with another account easily.
 The first way is a new way to rely on a professional cloud transfer web services.
 The last three ways are common ways to transfer files by using features that come with Google Drive or traditional downloading and uploading.
+Please keep reading!

 CBackup is a free online cloud service that allows you to transfer files between multiple accounts or different clouds and manage all the cloud storage accounts that you have.
 With it, you can not only transfer files from one Google Drive to another quickly and easily in one interface but also transfer Google Drive to OneDrive, Dropbox and other cloud drives.

 Step 1.
-Create a CBackup account.
+Go to CBackup website, create a CBackup account.
 Then log in to your newly created CBackup account.

 Step 2.
-Click My Storage > (+) > Add Cloud, select Google Drive and click Add, then sign in to your Google Drive account, and allow CBackup to access your Google Drive files, and modify the settings for the Google Drive on CBackup.
+Click My Storage > Add Clouds, select Google Drive and click Add, then sign in to your Google Drive account, and allow CBackup to access your Google Drive files, and modify the settings for the Google Drive on CBackup.
 Repeat the process to add another Google Drive account.

 Step 3.
-Click on Backup Tasks tab on the left, then, click the New Task button to create Google Drive transfer task.
+Click on the Sync tab on the left, and click the New Task button to create Google Drive transfer task.

-Using “Share” feature of Google Drive is also an effective way to transfer files from one Google Drive to another.
+Using “Share” feature of Google Drive is also an effective way to move files from one Google Drive to another.
 The proper instructions are given below:

 Step 1.
 Log in your old Google Drive account.
-Select all files and right-click “Share” button.
+Select all files and right-click "Share" button and select "Share".

 Step 2.
-Invite your another Google Drive account as the receiver.
-Click on “Advanced”.
-Under “Sharing settings”, change the permission to “Is owner” and click the “Send” button to wait for the process to complete.
+Add your another Google Drive account as the receiver.
+You can select the permission between Viewer, Commenter, and Editor.
+Then click the "Send" button to wait for the process to complete.

 Step 3.
-Log in your another Google Drive account, and you will find these files under “My Drive”.
+Log in your another Google Drive account, and you will find these files under "Shared with me."

 Now you have transferred Google Drive files to another account with a success.